All Student Researchers:

 - How diet influences condition, life-history, and sexually-selected traits

 - Why insect reproductive efforts are so variable

 - Any general interest in acoustic mating systems

 - How social environment influences mating behavior

 Undergraduate students who wish to conduct research in my laboratory can volunteer throughout the academic year, do research for course credit (BIOL 4901), or complete an honours thesis project (BIOL 4908).
 If you are looking for summer research experience, that is possible too, either as a volunteer, as a paid Dean’s summer research intern (DSRI), for course credit (BIOL 3901 or 4901), or as a paid NSERC-USRA (undergraduate student research award) recipient.
-We are actively recruiting students to join our lab for fall 2020.
+We are actively recruiting students to join our lab in 2022.
 Contact professor Sue Bertram at Sue.Bertram@carleton.ca if you are interested.